Canon SL2 vs Sony A6000

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The SL2 has a touchscreen, while the A6000 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The SL2 has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the A6000 does not have a selfie-screen.

 The SL2 writes its imaging data to SDXC cards, while the A6000 uses SDXC or Memory Stick PRO Duo cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel SL2 and Sony Alpha A6000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.